Skip to main content

 A dedicated issue type called “Deployment Request” is used to track all deployments to Test and Production environments.
 Several fields are defined:

-• Deployed Version: a single value “Jira Version” custom field
+• Deployed Version: A single value “Jira Version” custom field.

-• Target Environment: a single value Environment Custom Field
+• Target Environment: A single value Environment Custom Field.

 • Other optional fields, like the “Due date” in the screenshot below